Sunf3r/WALL-E/README.md

 Just scan the QR Code that will appear on terminal and your're ready to go!
 ---

+### `-1. ` 🗒️ Notes:

+- Experiencing bugs?
+Open a issue with your problem or make a pull request with the solution.
+I will try to fix it as soon as possible.

+- This bot was made to run on Linux, but you can run it on Windows just changing script or using WSL.

+- If you need help, feel free to ask me on Discord.

 ### I Hope you like the project :)

-### `-1 -` 🗒️ Note:

-This project was made to run on Linux, if you want to run it on Windows, you may need to apply some patches or use WSL